dibyendumajumdar/C/docs/ctour.md

 and it will be suitable for subtraction, and  several  other operators, as well.

-Next,  there is the question of character and floating- point operations.
+Next,  there is the question of character and floating-point operations.

 B1   generates the letter `b` if  the  first  operand  is  a
      character,  `f`  if  it is float or double, and nothing otherwise.
-It is used in a context like `movB1`  which generates	a  `mov`,  `movb`, or `movf` instruction ac- cording to the type of the operand.
+It is used in a context like `movB1`  which generates	a  `mov`,  `movb`, or `movf` instruction according to the type of the operand.

 B2   is just like B1 but applies to the second operand.